ParaToolsInc/ParaToolsPro/docs/Heidi/getting-started-Heidi.md

 To log into the cluster you can find the cluster's public IP address at the end of the startup log, available from the cluster's ellipsis menu while the cluster is active.

-Alternatively you can ssh to the ODDC server and use the ODDC CLI to log in.
-To do this you must first configure a VPN to access the ODDC server.
+Alternatively you can ssh to the Heidi server and use the Heidi CLI to log in.
+To do this you must first configure a VPN to access the Heidi server.
 We recommend [WireGuard][3].
-Once WireGuard is installed and configured with your authentication credentials and the address of the ODDC server you can ssh to the server.
-From the ODDC server you can log in to your cluster like `oddc cluster:ssh <cluster-name>` Add the `--admin` flag for access to sudo privileges on the cluster.
+Once WireGuard is installed and configured with your authentication credentials and the address of the Heidi server you can ssh to the server.
+From the Heidi server you can log in to your cluster like `oddc cluster:ssh <cluster-name>` Add the `--admin` flag for access to sudo privileges on the cluster.

 ### Cleanup